omerozel/documentation/accounting/receivables/customer_payments/check.rst

 Configuration
 -------------

-These is nothing to configure if you plan to manage your checks using this method.
+There is nothing to configure if you plan to manage your checks using this method.

 From check payments to bank statements